matrix-org/matrix-spec-proposals/proposals/4075-call-notify-event.md

 }
 ```

-In the following we define **call** as any matrix RTC session with the
+In the following we define **call** as any MatrixRTC session with the
 same `"application"` and the same application specific data.
 In the case of `"m.call"`, the same `"call_id"`.